Study Abroad Yucatán (SAY)

 - We guarantee individualized attention, with no more than five students to a class.

 - Learn with a local.
-All of our Spanish and Maya teachers are native speakers local to this area of Mexico.
+All of our Spanish and Maya teachers are trained educators and native speakers local to this area of Mexico.

-- We match our Spanish and Maya students with others at their level and have private lessons available for an additional fee.
+- We match our Spanish and Maya students with others at correct level and have private lessons available for an additional fee.

 - The standard schedule is 18 hours of class per week.

-- Class is frequently held in thatched-roof palapas in Na’atik’s beautiful back garden or in modern classrooms with AC.
+- Classes held either in our thatched-roof palapas in Na’atik’s beautiful back garden or in modern classrooms with AC.

 Homestays are our primary accommodation option.